MiaoDX/hand_in_homework/English/slides.md

 >The answer to life, the universe, and everything
 >
---¡ºThe Hitchhiker's Guide to the Galaxy¡»
+--ã€The Hitchhiker's Guide to the Galaxyã€

 Disclaimer: